 This will create the database and set the 365d retention policy to default for that database.
 If you want you can read more about replication and shards here: https://docs.influxdata.com/influxdb/v1.7/concepts/glossary/#replication-factor and https://docs.influxdata.com/influxdb/v1.7/concepts/glossary/#shard

 You can also look up retention policies with the

 First select which database to use with the

 > use longterm_metrics Using database longterm_metrics > show retention policies name duration shardGroupDuration replicaN default ---- -------- ------------------ -------- ------- RP_longterm_365d 8760h0m0s 168h0m0s 1 true >

 Adding a new default retention policy on the Telegraf database

 Run the following command to create a new default retention policy on the

-If you want to migrate some data first you can check out this post Migrating my UPS data in InfluxDB to a new InfluxDB container
+If you want to migrate some data after you can check out this post https://community.influxdata.com/t/applying-retention-policies-to-existing-measurments/802/2

 CREATE RETENTION POLICY "7_day_retention" ON "telegraf" DURATION 1w REPLICATION 1 SHARD DURATION 1w DEFAULT